Updated: Sep 24

 The most important thing that you need to look at is what kind of active ingredients they contain, as these will basically dictate how effective a certain medication is.
 Both medications contain the exact same active ingredients in the same dosages, which means that they will work the same in treating your dog.

-If there is a difference between the two medications, it’s in the flavor, texture, and customer reviews.
-Heartgard Plus has a soft and chewy texture and beef flavor, while Iverhart has a hard, crunchy texture and pork liver flavor.
-A slight number of customers have reported that their dogs prefer Heartgard over Iverhart due to the softer texture and flavor.
+If there is a difference between the two medications, it’s in the flavour, texture, and customer reviews.
+Heartgard Plus has a soft and chewy texture and beef flavour, while Iverhart has a hard, crunchy texture and pork liver flavour.
+A slight number of customers have reported that their dogs prefer Heartgard over Iverhart due to the softer texture and flavour.

 Which Should I Choose?